Best time to find cheap flights, 2% potential price drop

 What time of day is cheapest to fly to Mykonos Island Airport?

-Flights at noon are typically the cheapest time of the day to fly to Mykonos Island Airport.
-Flights in the morning are usually the most expensive.
+Flights in the afternoon are typically the cheapest time of the day to fly to Mykonos Island Airport.
+Flights at noon are usually the most expensive.

 It’s known as an island of luxury living, but you don’t have to be a celebrity to fly to Mykonos.
 This Greek island is known for its beautiful beaches, lively nightlife and picturesque streets that blend old world Greece with modern-day living.
 The upscale attitude in Mykonos is partly due to the expensive real estate that sits along the mountainous terrain, but also thanks to the Hollywood A-listers who flock to Mykonos every year for a bit of fun-in-the-sun, and a break from the glaring paparazzi.
 Take a walk down the narrow Mykonos streets and you’re likely to spot a famous face in one of the restaurants or cafes.